affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

 :ivar identifier: Required.
-Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+A random string that uniquely identify the resource.
 :vartype identifier: str
 :ivar score: Required.
 :vartype score: float